Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bức ảnh giả do AI tạo ra về vụ nổ gần Lầu Năm Góc.

-AI-generated fake photo of explosion near the Pentagon.
+AI-generated fake photo of explosion near Pentagon.

-Nick Waters of Bellingcat, an online fact-checking group, was quick to point out some notable problems with the photo.
+Nick Waters of Bellingcat, an online fact-checking group, was quick to point out the notable problems with the photo.
 First, there are no eyewitnesses to corroborate the incident.
 The building in the photo also doesn't look like the Pentagon.
 Some unusual details, like the prominent lampposts and black columns protruding from the sidewalk, are signs that the photo isn't real.

-There are many artificial intelligence (AI) reconstruction tools like Midjourney, Dall-e 2, and Stable Diffusion that can produce lifelike images.
+There are many artificial intelligence (AI) reconstruction tools like Midjourney, Dall-e 2, and Stable Diffusion that can create lifelike images.
 However, these tools will fill in the gaps when there is a lack of data.

-Al Jazeera has come up with some measures to differentiate between AI-generated and real photos of major events when they appear on the internet as follows:
+Al Jazeera has come up with some measures to differentiate between AI-generated images and real photos of major events when they appear on the internet as follows:

 - Who is posting the content?
 Where are they located and where is the event?
 What accounts are they following and who is following them.
 Can you reach out or talk to them?